vzachari/IronSmithQSM/README.md

 #Percentile cutoff for outlier removal.
 Edit Percnt variable to change outlier cutoff
 Percnt="97"
 ~~~
+**SNR:**
 SNR is calculated as follows:
 Mean signal intensity of magnitude image (root mean square of all echos) within an ROI / standard deviation of magnitude signal outside the head (away from the frequency and phase axes).
 Lastly, SNR is multiplied by the Rayleigh distribution correction factor *√(2−π/2)*.

 The outside of the head mask used for SNR can be found in a participants folder within the **OutputFolder**.
 For example:
 **/OutputFolder/S0001/QSM/FreeSurf_QSM_Masks/S0001_QSM_Mag_FSL_rms_OH_Mask.nii.gz**

+**Phase QC:**
+Median Absolute deviation (MAD) based outlier regions on phase images are identified as follows: first, using MEDI Toolbox, a relative difference field (RDF) image is created by unwrapping (region growing method) the input phase image and removing the background field (using projections onto dipole fields).
+Then, the median of an RDF image is calculated, constrained within an aligned, Freesurfer-derived whole-brain (WB) mask, eroded by one voxel.
+The median is calculated using the FSL function fslstats.
+Then, using the same FSL function and WB mask, the median is subtracted from every voxel of the RDF image and the absolute value of the outcome is saved into a new intermediate map/image.
+The median of this intermediate map/image is then calculated to get the MAD of the RDF image.
+Positive and negative thresholds for outlier voxels are subsequently calculated and correspond to the median of the RDF image +/- (5 * MAD).
+These outlier thresholds have been determined by testing the outlier detection procedure on  35 participants.
+Next, a MAD-based outlier mask is created using the AFNI function 3dcalc by identifying all voxels within an RDF image (WB-mask constrained) lower or higher than the positive and negative outlier thresholds calculated in the previous step.
+Lastly, the percent overlap between a MAD-based outlier mask and each of the 89 anatomical ROIs supported by Ironsmith is calculated and saved in an output file labelled Group_QSM_MAD.csv within the output directory (output directory/Group/ Group_QSM_MAD.csv).

 ## 7) Ironsmith uses the following software, provided in the form of a Singularity image: